scipion-em/scipion-em-opusdsd/README.rst

     .. code-block::

-        git clone -b devel https://github.com/scipion-em/scipion-em-cryodrgn.git
+        git clone -b devel https://github.com/scipion-em/scipion-em-opusdsd.git

    * install

     .. code-block::

-       scipion installp -p /path/to/scipion-em-cryodrgn --devel
+       scipion installp -p /path/to/scipion-em-opusdsd --devel

-cryoDRGN software will be installed automatically with the plugin but you can also use an existing installation by providing *CRYODRGN_ENV_ACTIVATION* (see below).
+OPUS-DSD software will be installed automatically with the plugin but you can also use an existing installation by providing *OPUSDSD_ENV_ACTIVATION* (see below).

 **Important:** you need to have conda (miniconda3 or anaconda3) pre-installed to use this program.